HebaAbdelhamid/store-app/README.md

 # store-app

-This admin-side store app allows administrators to add and update products seamlessly.
-Each product is displayed within its respective category partition for easy organization.
-Admins can conveniently access and view updated items, all powered by Hive local storage.
+The primary functionality of this admin-side store app empowers administrators to create diverse categories for product classification using the HTTP package and RESTful API.
+Additionally, it enables admins to seamlessly update product details.
+Products are intuitively showcased within their designated category partitions for efficient organization.
+Admins can effortlessly access and review updated items, through Hive local storage .